| Park | Highlights | Parking |

-Coate Water is one of Swindon's largest and most popular parks.
+Coate Water (or Coate Water Park) is one of Swindon's largest and most popular parks.
 It has a lake, woodland, meadows, and a variety of wildlife.
 There's a play area, café, and plenty of paths for walking and cycling.
-Parking charges apply.
-Check the council website for current opening times and facilities.
+Popular with dog walkers – keep dogs under control and follow any local bylaws.

 Lydiard House and Park